Dante (footballer)

-Dante Bonfim Costa Santos (/pt-BR/; born 18 October 1983), also known as Dante Bonfim or simply Dante, is a Brazilian professional footballer who plays for and captains Ligue 1 club Nice.
-Primarily a centre-back, he has previously also been used as a defensive midfielder or left-back.
+Dante Bonfim Costa Santos (/pt-BR/; born 18 October 1983), also known as Dante Bonfim or simply Dante, is a Brazilian football manager and former professional footballer who played as a Centre-back.
+Primarily a centre-back, he was previously also used as a defensive midfielder or left-back.
+He currently works as the head coach of Regionalliga Bayern club Bayern Munich II.

 After emerging at Juventude, Dante went on to play for Lille, Charleroi and Standard Liège, winning the Belgian Pro League with the latter.
-In January 2009, he was signed by Borussia Mönchengladbach, spending two-and-a-half seasons before making a €4.7 million move to Bayern Munich, where he won nine domestic and international honours.
+In January 2009, he was signed by Borussia Mönchengladbach, spending two-and-a-half seasons before making a €4.7 million move to Bayern Munich, where he won nine domestic and international honours, including a Champions League title.
+Following a brief stint with VfL Wolfsburg, Dante spent the remainder of his career back in France with Nice, making over 300 appearances, playing ten seasons and going on to captain the side, before retiring in 2026 at the age of 42.

-Dante made his international debut for Brazil in 2013, winning that year's Confederations Cup and representing the nation at the 2014 FIFA World Cup.
+Dante made his international debut for Brazil in 2013, winning that year's Confederations Cup and representing the nation at the 2014 FIFA World Cup, both on home soil.

 Club career

 Early career

 Dante joined Juventude's youth system in 2001 and by 2002 became a part of the club's first team setup.
 In 2004, he made his move to European football, signing for Lille in France.
 After two seasons with the club where he only featured in 12 league games, Dante moved to Belgium, signing for Charleroi in 2006.
 After a successful campaign in the Belgian Pro League for Charleroi where he made 27 appearances and helped the club to a respectable fifth-place finish, he moved across the country to Standard Liège.

 Dante had a successful debut season with the Belgian giants, as Standard were crowned league champions; the Brazilian defender proving to be an integral member, missing just one league match.
 In his second season with Standard, he featured in the first 15 league matches of the campaign before interest from Germany sent the player to the Bundesliga.